What is Local Law 11?

 On multiple occasions in New York City people have been killed by falling debris from building facades.
 This is why the City of New York enacted Local Law 11 in 1998 to require façade inspections of buildings over six stories in order to protect the safety of the public.

 In 1979 a college student was killed by a piece of terra cotta that fell from a building façade.
-After her death in Mayor Ed Koch enacted Local Law 10/80.
+After her death Mayor Ed Koch enacted Local Law 10/80.

 Local Law 11 was enacted in 1998 after a large section of brick wall collapsed on Madison Avenue in 1997.
 New York City created more comprehensive requirements to previous regulations, and enacted Local Law 11/98 which is now referred to as FISP.